santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 5 Notes.md

 be a user.
 And they can be used for a certain amount of versatility because of the sheer volume of data extraction that goes into training.
-ChatGPT alone contains 300 billion words, spanning all kinds of content available on the Internet, from personal data to policy documents, news reports, literary texts and ar
+ChatGPT alone contains 300 billion words, spanning all kinds of content available on the Internet, from personal data to policy documents, news reports, literary texts and art

 https://j-institute.org/wp-content/uploads/2023/08/Robotics-AI-Ethics8-2023.pdf
 ```